No more typing reviews! Try our Samantha, our new voice AI agent.

 "This is an open-source operating system that can be used free of charge."

-"The product is well-priced."
+"The pricing is affordable."

 "The solution is affordable."